 “de facto” is a Latin phrase defined by Black’s Law Dictionary as “In fact, in deed, actually.
 This phrase is used to characterize an officer, a government, a past action, or a state of affairs which exists actually and must be accepted for all practical purposes, but which is illegal or illegitimate.”

-The Syrah portion of the blend is comprised of two lots – 33% was co-fermented with Viognier from vineyards in Ballard Canyon and 67% was fermented without Viognier - then aged in two brand new Radoux barrels and one neutral barrel.
-The Grenache comes from the Thompson Vineyard and was aged in neutral oak to preserve the fruit aromas and flavors.
+The Syrah portion of the blend is comprised of two lots – 33% was co-fermented with Viognier from vineyards in Ballard Canyon and 67% was fermented without Viognier - then aged in one brand new Radoux barrel and three neutral barrels.
+The Grenache comes from the Santa Rita Hills AVA and was aged in neutral oak to preserve the fruit aromas and flavors.

 Winemaker’s Tasting Notes

 Very aromatic, with notes of spice, dark berries and plum.
 Tightly wound and rich.
 Firm and structured with moderate weight in the mouth.
 Tasting beautiful right now, but will reward short to moderate term cellaring with even greater rewards.

 Blend: 80% Syrah & 20% Grenache

 Production: 96 twelve-bottle cases 750 ml; 5 six-bottle cases 1500 ml